hkzlab/A500_r5-eprom_adapter/README.md

 A18 and A19 are pulled-up through 4.7k resistors.

 Every slot can host a 512kb Kickstart.
-If you wish to put a 256kb Kickstart in the slot, concatenate it with a copy of itself (be on the safe side!).
+If you wish to put a 256kb Kickstart in the slot, concatenate it with a copy of itself (stay on the safe side!).

 To create an image to burn on the EPROMs I suggest following this procedure:

 1. Take the required Kickstarts
 2. Double the size of every 256kb Kickstary by concatenating it with a copy of itself
 3. Concatenate the desired Kickstart dumps
-4. Split the resulting binary file in hig+h and low halves
+4. Split the resulting binary file in high and low halves
 5. Burn the halves to their respective EPROMs

 The result will be like this for a 27C040: